learn-co-curriculum/dsc-cross-validation-lab/README.md

 You will be able to:

-- Perform cross validation on a model to determine optimal model performance
+- Perform cross validation on a model
-- Compare training and testing errors to determine if model is over or underfitting
+- Compare and contrast model validation strategies

-## Let's get started
+## Let's Get Started

-We included the code to pre-process below.
+We included the code to pre-process the Ames Housing dataset below.
+This is done for the sake of expediency, although it may result in data leakage and therefore overly optimistic model metrics.

 ```python